mrismanaziz/Reforestation/README.md

-## Slept like a log last night … woke up in the fireplace.
+## What is a tornado's favorite game to play?
+Twister!